pokt-network/pocket-network-protocol/utility/README.md

 4 ) Feasibility of “loosening” the parameters around application staking such that an application may access multiple relayChains with a single ATT using a % allocation or aggregation among relayChain usage.

-1. Harberger Tax on ServiceNode Selection: What if apps could choose the nodes they want to receive service from?
+1. Harberger Tax on Servicer Selection: What if apps could choose the nodes they want to receive service from?
 If multiple apps choose a node, the node gets re-assigned to the highest-staked app (Harberger Tax style), and the losing app gets nodes subbed in according to QoS, where highest-TestScore nodes are priority-assigned to the highest-staked apps.
 This way we have an on-chain continuous auction mechanism for maximizing the value captured of an app’s willingness-to-pay for high quality service.
-This also feeds into my other suggestions about not having staking requirements for “trial period” ServiceNodes, because it is another mechanism that ensures the highest-staked apps don’t have quality degraded by trial ServiceNodes.
+This also feeds into my other suggestions about not having staking requirements for “trial period” Servicers, because it is another mechanism that ensures the highest-staked apps don’t have quality degraded by trial Servicers.

 X ) CastNet: AKA Phase 2